undyingkevin007/format/README.md

 - update dependencies
 - add various prettier plugins as optional peerDependencies, and check for them in the cli. if they exist, add their extensions to the prettier fileTypes
+- catch SIGTERM in addition to SIGINT.
+SIGKILL is uncatchable.

 ##### 0.0.51 - unreleased